DC Power Flow

 powerFlow!(analysis)

-Next, we modify the existing PowerSystem within the DC model as well as the DcPowerFlow type using add and update functions.
-We then immediately proceed to solve the power flow problem:
+Next, modify the existing PowerSystem within the DC model as well as the DcPowerFlow type using add and update functions.
+Then, immediately solve the power flow problem:

 updateBus!(analysis; label = "Bus 2", active = 0.4)